davetron5000/wtf-is-a-webpack/markdown/third_party_libs.md

 The app will work by listening to a submit event on that form and, when the button is pressed, render a preview of the markdown.
 Rather than put this all in line, we'll make our own module that constructs this function.

-The function will use the `markdown` library to do the actual rendering, so the module we need to write, should take some inputs—where to find the source and where to render the preview, and produce a side-effect, namely the formatted markdown gets written to the part of the DOM where the preview should go.
+The function will use the `markdown` library to do the actual rendering, so the module we need to write should take some inputs—where to find the source and where to render the preview, and produce a side-effect, namely the formatted markdown gets written to the part of the DOM where the preview should go.